zeyadahmed43/3d-project-discord-bot/README.md

-Here is a clean, professional `README.md` tailored specifically for your Discord bot repository.
-It highlights the tech stack (Python, Groq API), explains the existing commands clearly based on your code, and gives step-by-step instructions for setup.

----

 # 3D Project Concept Generator Discord Bot

 A Python-based Discord bot designed to assist 3D artists, designers, and developers by generating creative prompts and concepts.
 Leveraging the high-speed **Groq API**, the bot quickly delivers stylized art ideas, city layouts, and architectural building concepts directly into your Discord server.